dennisbenadict/dennisbenadict/README.md

 # Hi 👋, I'm Dennis Benadict

 <p align="center">
   <img src="https://media1.tenor.com/m/xxxJXxxulowAAAAC/cat-hack.gif" alt="Typing Cat" />
 </p>

 ### Frontend Developer in Progression to Full-Stack Mastery🚀

-- 🔍 Diving deep into the world of software development — learning, experimenting, and building every day.
+- 🔍 Diving deep into the world of software development — learning, experimenting, and building every day.<br>
-- 🌌 Completed Angular, now exploring .NET to strengthen my backend skills and grow as a full-stack developer.
+- 🌌 Completed Angular, now exploring .NET to strengthen my backend skills and grow as a full-stack developer.<br>
 - 📫 Got an idea, opportunity, or just want to geek out over code?
-Hit me up at: dennisbenadict123@gmail.com
+Hit me up at: dennisbenadict123@gmail.com<br>
-- 🧠 Fun fact: When I’m not coding, I’m either debugging or pretending to be productive!!
+- 🧠 Fun fact: When I’m not coding, I’m either debugging or pretending to be productive!!<br>

 ### 🛠️ Technologies & Tools I Work With: